Data Output Mapping

-In the left column we have the output data associations which need to me map to one element of your context.
-Those associations are defined by data object or data output connected to the selected task.
+In the left column we have the output associations which need to me map to one element of your context.
 You can also create new ones and manage them as you please.
 In the right column you have the mapping expression, each associations have its own.

-When you don’t specify any mappings, the tool does some default mapping depending on the type of the task, the outputs that are linked by data associations and the name of those outputs.
+When you don’t specify any mappings, the tool does some default mapping depending on the name of the outputs of the task that match with the Case file items.
 The default mapping is equal to null when there are no matched outputs.

 The default mapping value is displayed at the bottom of the row of the value of the mapping or if a Literal Expression was selected, it will appear as placeholder on the value.

 For example, lets say that we want to do a one to one mapping.

 Navigate in the right column for each output data associations and select the "Literal Expression" logic.